We cherish what we love.

 Share

-A thought – the birth of an attitude.
+One thought – the birth of an attitude

 Sometimes it all starts with a contradiction.

-Between art and nature, closeness and distance, possession and preservation.
+Between art and nature, proximity and distance, possession and preservation.

-A single sentence emerged – like a memory from another time:
+A single sentence surfaced – like a memory from another time:

-But what happens when what is meant to be loved is long out of sight?
+But what happens when what is meant to be loved is long since outside of sight?

-When nature has become a backdrop – beautiful, but distant?
+When nature becomes a backdrop – beautiful, but distant?

 This gave rise to an idea that would change the space:

-To bring animals back into human habitats – not as decoration, but as equal counterparts.
+To bring animals back into human habitats – not as decoration, but as equals.

 ⸻